timersys/facebook-login/trunk/README.txt

 Donate link: http://wp.timersys.com
 Tags: facebook, facebook login
 Requires at least: 3.6
-Tested up to: 4.2.3
+Tested up to: 4.3
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Facebook Login for developers... and everyone else .
+Facebook Login.
 Simple adds a facebook login button into wp-login.php and let you use fb avatars, period.

 == Description ==

 If you just need a facebook login button in your wp-login.php to login/register users, this is your plugin.
-There won't be any settings other than facebook app id and enable avatars.
-Any other customizations needed will be in the code.
+If you need to add a facebook login in your template use the following code:

+`<?php do_action('<?php do_action('facebook_login_button');?>`

 = GitHub =